 Ultimately, God created man to relate with Him and his fellow men.
 And Jesus taught that all Scripture can be summarised into two (2) commands.
 That is, “Love the Lord your God with all your heart and with all your soul and with all your mind” and “Love your neighbor as yourself” (Matthew 22:37-40).

-Therefore, every Bible story can teach us the right thoughts and actions that will enable us to love God and fellow men better.
+Therefore, every Bible story can teach us the right thoughts and actions that will enable us to love God and our fellow men better.
 For after discovering the truths in a Bible story, we have to apply them in our lives (James 1:22-25).
-And as you do so, take note that rebuke is past-oriented, correction is present-oriented, and training is future-oriented.
+As you do so, take note that rebuke is past-oriented, correction is present-oriented, and training is future-oriented.

 Resources for Practice